 What Products Contain Asbestos?

 Most products manufactured today do not contain asbestos, and those that do are required to be labeled appropriately.
 Until the 1970s and even into 1990, many building materials and other products contained asbestos because of its fiber strength and resistance to heat.
-Products commonly containing asbestos included the following and more, and should be tested.
+Products commonly containing asbestos included the following and more, and should be sampled.

 - Roofing shingles and coatings